rgonzalezp/Markit/README.md

 To rebuild the model we need 4 pieces of information.
 - Vertices, which represent each point in the model.
-- Faces, which are composed with 3 or more vertices and make carcass of the model.
+- Faces, which are composed with 3 or more vertices and make the carcass of the model.
 - Materials, which help us with the labeling of the model (Gives color too).
 - Areas, which contain the information about the label